githedgehog/docs/docs/concepts/overview.md

 Switch boot and installation.

 * Seeder
-  * Actual switch provisioing
+  * Actual switch provisioning
   * ONIE on a switch discovers control node using LLDP
   * It loads and runs our multi-stage installer
     * Network configuration & identity setup
     * Performs device registration
-    * Hedgehog identity partion gets created on the switch
+    * Hedgehog identity partition gets created on the switch
     * Downloads SONiC installer and runs it
     * Downloads Agent and it's config and installs to the switch
 * Registration Controller